List of seasonal influenza vaccines: Mylan/Viatris

 In February 2010, Abbott acquired the vaccines subunit from Solvay Pharmaceuticals included in its $6.2 billion purchase and the subunit influenza vaccine — Influvac has been commercially available on the market since the early nineteen-eighties.
 With the acquisition of Solvay, Abbott retained access to the Eastern European, Middle Eastern & Latin American markets.
 Approximately $850 million of sales revenue from vaccines was reported by Solvay Pharmaceuticals in 2009.

 In February 2015, Mylan Laboratories completed the deal with Abbott to purchase Abbott's generic drugs business in developed markets, which includes Influvac.

+In some countries, Influvac is marketed by Viatris after Upjohn merged with Mylan to create Viatris.